oktadev/okta-blog/_source/_posts/2022-02-21-build-deploy-node-app-heroku.md

   p Truncated for the purposes of the article.
 ```

-As mentioned before, this is a static page.
+As mentioned earlier, this is a static page.
 Your next step is deploying the application.
 But before you move on to that, run the command `npm run start` and navigate to `http://localhost:3000` to view your application and ensure it is working locally.

 {% img
 blog/build-deploy-node-app-heroku/HomePage.png